Key takeaways

 -

-Enterprise Traction — 200+ company customers including blue-chip names (Together.ai, Brex, a16z, Accel, Index) provide strong validation.
+Enterprise Traction — 200+ company customers including blue-chip names (Together.ai, Brex, a16z, Accel, Index) as of the January 2026 launch, with hundreds of thousands of meetings scheduled; no newer customer figures have been disclosed as of June 2026.

 -